rakutentech/leofs_docs/admin_guide.rst

 Administration Guide
 ================================

+We explain core administrative tasks and practices that operators of LeoFS will want to consider.

 .. _operation-flow-diagram-label:

 Operation Flow Diagram
 -----------------------

-The documentation is the LeoFS operation flow diagram as follows:
+The LeoFS operation flow is as follows:

 .. image:: _static/images/leofs-flow-diagram.jpg
    :width: 780px